 AI and machine learning are enabling more precise personalization.
 These technologies allow personalization at scale by processing the collected data, analyzing audience behavior patterns, and generating insights at speeds and volumes previously unknown.
 Advanced machine learning and deep learning systems are able to make predictions and decisions that take personalization to a much higher level.
 These systems are constantly evolving and adapting as customer profiles and the nature of their interactions change.

 AI-driven technology can use image recognition and natural language processing to analyze scenes in pre-recorded content, such as Channel 4’s Contextual Moments initiative in the UK.
 This technology produces a list of ‘positive moments’ that can be matched to a brand for advertising purposes.
 These ads can then be fitted for specific viewing audiences.

 Loyalty and Unified Experiences

-Offering a unified experience on all devices and in all locations is a given – far more than just providing top-quality video on TVs, phones and other connected devices, viewers now expect the TV service to recognize them in various situations and provide the same smooth experience.
-No matter if they are halfway around the globe or signing in on a different device in their home, the TV service should recognize their profile, remember where they left off viewing a show, and provide the same interactions that the viewer is accustomed to performing.
+Offering a unified experience on all devices and in all locations is a given – far more than just providing top-quality video on TVs, phones, and other connected devices, viewers now expect the TV service to recognize them in various situations and provide the same smooth experience.
+Whether they are halfway around the globe or signing in on a different device in their home, the TV service should recognize their profile, remember where they left off viewing a show, and provide the same interactions that the viewer is accustomed to performing.

 Monetization through Personalization

 For TV Service Providers, personalization also enables monetization opportunities such as targeted advertising.
-Using data-centric approaches, TV services providers can integrate ads that ‘speak’ to the viewer’s interests.
+Using data-centric approaches, TV service providers can integrate ads that ‘speak’ to the viewer’s interests.